Osborne family: In Hollyoaks

 In 2003, Natalie Osborne, Jack's troubled niece, arrived from Scotland for the half-term after her parents have marital trouble.
 Natalie starts at Hollyoaks High School.
 However, her older sister Rachel arrives and tells Jack that Natalie is hiding the fact she has been underachieving in School.
 Jack sends her back home.
 Scott decided to teach Darren a lesson for scamming him by locking the doors of The Loft and setting fire to it.
 Scott fell down the stairs of The Loft and pleaded to Darren for help, but Darren left Scott for dead.
 No trace of Scott was found and a year later, Scott started threatening Darren to pay back the money he had scammed off him.
 Darren pleaded with Scott not to kill him.
 Scott was about to attack Darren when the police arrived and arrested him.

 After five years being a widowed, since the death of Jill, Jack begins a relationship with Frankie Dean after the collapse of her marriage to Johnno, and the pair later marry.
 Jack and Frankie decide to foster a child.
 They foster Barry Newton.
 Darren develops an addiction to gambling.
 Jack gives Darren half of the Dog in recognition of his maturity.
 During a game of poker with Warren Fox, he bets his half of The Dog, which Warren wins.
 After finding this out, Jack suffers a heart attack and Darren is told to leave the house.
 Jack, Frankie, Newt and Louise are held hostage at The pub.
 Outside, Darren fights with the police to try to get inside to save his father.
-Darren is shot by the one of the hostage takers while trying to save his family, but he recovered.
+Darren is shot by one of the hostage takers while trying to save his family, but he recovered.
 Warren then signs his half of The Dog over to Jack again for a low price.
 Despite this low price, the family go through financial difficulties, and Jack begins watering down drinks.
 Seeing no other way, Jack decides to commit suicide so his family can claim his life insurance money.
 However, Darren stops him.
 They then discover the body of Eamon Fisher.
 Darren tells Jack that they could fake his death, claiming Jack is the deceased body.
 Jack goes along with this and his family are horrified at his apparent death.
 Ruth returns briefly for his funeral.
 Frankie discovers Jack is alive and the pair agree to flee to Spain.
 Niall Rafferty is planning to kill his family so Jack and Darren as the pair rush to find them.
 Jack bursts in and tells Niall it is over, however Niall detonates explosives, which eventually kills Tina Reilly.
 Jack is then arrested and Darren admits he knew of the fake death.
 They are both imprisoned.
 During his time in prison, the Osbornes are forced to sell The Dog to the Ashworths.